AbhimanyuAryan/ap-text-classification/README.md

 # Experimenting Zero Shot Learning for the Gemma Model

-This directory contains four Jupyter notebooks used to explore the Gemma model's text classification capabilities.
+The Gemma directory contains four Jupyter notebooks used to explore the Gemma model's text classification capabilities.

 Initially, we aimed to fine-tune this model, just like we did with *Mistral* and *Distilbert*.
 Sadly, that was not feasible because every attempt ended up consuming all available resources in both Kaggle and Google Colab.